Duet3D/wiki-content/User_manual/Machine_configuration/Configuration_IDEX.md

 In this example, the X carriage moves along the X axis from -50 to 200 and the U carriage moves from 0 to 250.
 So there is a printable zone accessible to both carriages from 0 to 200.

-For an IDEX machine, the X endstop will be at the low end and the U endstop will be at the high end.
-Remember to declare this in the M574 command.

 Here is a sample Drives section of config.g for an IDEX machine:

 ```